• Skip to main content

 Home » Cakes

-Rotwein-Birnen-Kuchen: German Red Wine Cake With Pears
+Red Wine Cake With Pears (Rotwein-Birnen-Kuchen)

-Published: Oct 29, 2019 · Modified: Apr 26, 2022 by dirndlkitchen · This post may contain affiliate links · Leave a Comment
+Published: Oct 29, 2019 · Modified: May 28, 2023 by dirndlkitchen · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

 This Red Wine Pear Cake was one of my favorites growing up.
-Its farming flavors from the spices, red wine, and and rum paired with the smooth sweetness of the poached pears is such a wonderful treat.
+Its warming flavors from the spices, red wine, and and rum paired with the smooth sweetness of the poached pears is such a wonderful treat.

 dirndl kitchen Rotwein Birnen Kuchen redwine pear cake recipe11